kyma-incubator/octopus/docs/kubectl-extensions.md

-# Integration with Kubectl
+# Kubectl Extensions

-Octopus provides integration with `kubectl` to simplify the work on its resources.
+Octopus provides integration with kubectl to simplify work on its resources.

-## ClusterTestSuite template
+## Concise template for ClusterTestSuite

-To get the full status of ClusterTestSuite, run:
+You can get the full status of ClusterTestSuite by running:
 ```
 kubectl get cts -oyaml {suite mame}
 ```
 However, the output of this status contains a lot of information, which can be overwhelming.
 To get more concise but still informative output, use the template stored in `kubectl/suite.template`.
-To download recent version of the template, execute the following command:
+To download the recent version of the template, run:
 ```
 curl -LO https://raw.githubusercontent.com/kyma-incubator/octopus/master/kubectl/suite.template
 ```
-Then, set the `template` argument to point to the downloaded file:
+Then, set the `--template` argument to point to the downloaded file:
 ```
  kubectl get cts {suite name} -ogo-template-file --template={path to template file}
 ```